CommandDash/commanddash/readme.md

 F -->|All completed| G(Voila!
 Task Accomplished)
 ```

-We have been able to build internal MVPs of such capablilties in a copilot.
+We have been able to build internal MVPs of such capabilities in a copilot.
 And are now sharing a roadmap with the community to make it available in production for everyone.

 ## Roadmap